 In order to provide the best service possible, all Rangers are required to maintain several certifications that allow them to respond and handle the variety of calls that occur every day.
 They are required to be state certified peace officers, emergency medical responders and red carded wildland fire fighters.
 They are also trained environmental educators, which enables them to serve as stewards of the land, helping to educate the public about Boulder’s rich wildlife habitats and its diverse ecosystems.

-The Junior Ranger Naturalist Program returns for another summer in 2018!
-This youth program, geared towards high school age youth, is centered around service learning, providing customer service to the visitors of OSMP, and natural resource protection.
+The Junior Ranger Naturalist Program returned for another summer in 2018!
+This youth program, geared toward high school age youth, is centered around service learning, providing customer service to the visitors of OSMP, and natural resource protection.
 Learn more about the Junior Ranger Naturalist Program.